 Vanessa is the first non-photographer to take on (and own) Twelve Frames.
 Vanessa took her roll to Tokyo, bought a 35mm camera as a gift for her sister, and shot the roll I gave her to test the camera out.
 Just.
 Like.
 That.
 Which makes sense to me, because from the moment I met Vanessa, I could tell she was a doer.
 Vanessa is a dancer, one of the elite few, who has made a career out of moving more gracefully than the other 99% of the population.

-She also happens to be a socially supportive, innovative and unstoppable dance teacher/therapist/smile instigator using her skills to enrich the lives of marginalised members of the communities she visits and lives in.
-Founding and running non-exclusive Groove Therapy dance classes from Sydney to Byron Bay to generate funds for her to offer free classes for others in need.
+She also happens to be a socially supportive, innovative and unstoppable dance teacher/therapist/smile instigator using her skills to enrich the lives of marginalized members of the communities she visits and lives in.
+Founding and running non-exclusive Groove Therapy dance classes from Sydney to Byron Bay she generates funds for her to offer free classes for others in need.
 These other classes are run for dementia sufferers, elderly hip shakers with dementia, refugees or any other human that could benefit from a burst of creative de-stress and healing.
 Basically, Vanessa works really hard doing what she loves and in doing so, brings joy to hundreds of people, everywhere she goes.
 Queen.
 Bee.